-My seat measured 20.5 inches in width and could be reclined to a fully flat bed.
+My seat measured 20.5 inches in width and could be reclined to a fully flatbed.
 The pitch of the seat was 60 inches, which is decent.
-In front of me was an average sized TV screen which looked a bit old.
+In front of me was an average-sized TV screen which looked a bit old.
 As my seat was on the inner part along the plane’s fuselage, there was a large magazine rack on the left of the TV screen.
 You could also hang your suit there.
 Under the TV screen was a small compartment to store items.
-When I first boarded, the noise cancelling headphones and my amenity kit were placed in this compartment.
+When I first boarded, the noise-canceling headphones and my amenity kit were placed in this compartment.

 The amenity kit was made by another quintessentially Swiss brand, Victorinox, and was housed in a metal tin box.
 It had the basics like a pair of compression socks, a dental kit, earplugs, and a lip balm.
 No swiss knife on the plane, of course!

 On my seat was a large pillow and a blanket.
-My table panel was to my left, and it had the seat controls and a pull out dining table in it.
-On my left was a nice wooden divider panel which had a power supply socket, the earphone socket, and a reading light.
+My table panel was to my left, and it had the seat controls and a pull-out dining table in it.
+On my left was a nice wooden divider panel that had a power supply socket, the earphone socket, and a reading light.

 After seating, I was given a welcome glass of champagne and the menu.
-For this flight, they served dinner and an optional breakfast.
+For this flight, they served dinner and optional breakfast.
 There was also a nice explanation of the dinner and the Swiss chef they partnered with for the month.
 For my dinner, I had the beef tenderloin as my main, which went well with a nice glass of Swiss red wine.
-The dinner tray also came with the salad appetizer, bread and some Swiss cheese and grapes.
-The beef was decent, although I would have preferred it medium rare, something which is almost impossible on planes!
+The dinner tray also came with the salad appetizer, bread, and some Swiss cheese and grapes.
+Although I would have preferred it medium rare, the beef was decent, something which is almost impossible on planes!

 Dessert, however, was splendid!
 A moist and succulent passion fruit cheesecake was served, while the flight attendants walked around handing out Swiss chocolates.
 I was quite excited, and took 3 pieces!
 After that, I watched some movies before catching some sleep.

-I was woken up about 1 hour before landing and was served my light breakfast options of a croissant and danish, some fresh fruits, yoghurt, grapefruit juice, and of course, coffee.
-Contrast to Asian carriers that I am used to, the breakfast was quite light.
-It was, however, sufficient, and tasty in its own right.
+I was woken up about 1 hour before landing and was served my light breakfast options of a croissant and danish, some fresh fruits, yogurt, grapefruit juice, and of course, coffee.
+In contrast to Asian carriers that I am used to, the breakfast was quite light.
+It was, however, sufficient and tasty in its own right.